mladen/mladen/README.md

 - SQL
 - Electronics (I'm a beginner; playing around with Arduino using the Elegoo's "The Most Complete Starter Kit")

-## Here are the languages+technologies I'm planning to learn in the future:
+## Here are the languages+technologies I'm `planning to learn` in the future (at least some of them):

 - Go
 - Rust
+- Zig
+- Julia

-## CS areas I'm interested in:
+## CS areas I'm `interested` in\* (field titles taken from [Wikipedia](https://en.wikipedia.org/wiki/Computer_science)):

+- Computational science, finance and engineering
+  - Computational physics
+  - Computational chemistry
+  - Bioinformatics
+  - Neuroinformatics
+  - Medical informatics
+- Image and sound processing
+  - FFT algorithms
+  - Image processing
+  - Speech recognition
+  - Data compression
+  - Medical image computing
+  - Speech synthesis
+- Computer graphics and visualization
+  - 2D computer graphics
+  - Computer animation
+  - Rendering
+  - Mixed reality
+  - Virtual reality
+- Theory of computation
+  - Quantum computing theory
+- Data structures and algorithms
+  - Algorithm design
+  - Data structures
-- Data Science/Machine Learning/Artificial Intelligence
+- Artificial Intelligence
+  - Computational learning theory
+  - Computer vision
+  - Neural networks
+  - Natural language processing
+  - Computational game theory
+  - Evolutionary computation
+  - Autonomic computing
+  - Pattern recognition
+  - Robotics
+  - Swarm intelligence

+\*the list is not exhaustive :sweat_smile:

-## Other areas I'm **especially** interested in:
+## Other areas I'm `especially interested` in:

 - Mathematics (I'm a beginner; currently re-learning Linear Algebra; soon I will be re-learning Calculus, Statistics, Probability and Logic)
 - Physics (I'm a beginner; currently re-learning Classical Mechanics by reading the Feynman Lectures on Physics but also playing around with physics simulations)
 - Chemistry + Biology (I'm a beginner; especially the intersection of the two, which is Biochemistry; currently not learning anything in these areas but I plan to in the future)
 - Neuroscience (I'm a beginner; currently not learning anything in this area but I plan to in the future)
-- Philosophy (I'm a beginner; currently reading about Logic and Epistemology)
+- Philosophy (I'm a beginner; currently reading a bit about Logic and Epistemology)
 - Psychology (I'm a beginner; currently reading a bit about Cognitive Psychology)

 - Education (I'm the founder of an NGO called Axiom, which is a non-profit organization that aims to help students improve their practical skills and knowledge in the fields of Natural and Technical Sciences, like Physics, Chemistry, Biology, Computer Science, Engineering etc.)